disoauth/DiscoAuth/docs/source/index.rst

 **DisOAuth** (AKA Discord OAuth) is a python package to help create a oauth process for your Discord Application and/or your Discord Bot, using a *simple* api

-To setup DisOAuth, you'll need to go to the :doc:`setup` section to get started, including how to install it
+To setup DisOAuth, you'll need to go to the :doc:`setup` section to get started, including how to :ref:`install <installation>` it

 .. note::
    This project is under active development.